 Finally, you will return to your lodging to rest and have dinner.
 At night you will meet for your reflection before going to bed.

 Day 7 – North Seymour Island

-you will focus on general theories of the adaptation of species, as well as the impact of tourism on the local wildlife.
+Today you will focus on general theories of the adaptation of species, as well as the impact of tourism on the local wildlife.

 Day 8 – Floreana Island

 Upon arrival in Santa Cruz, you will take a walk down to the fisherman’s harbor to see what the catch of the day is.
 You will have dinner at your lodging.

 Day 9 – Travel to Quito

-breakfast you will head to the airport on Baltra Island.
+After breakfast, you will head to the airport on Baltra Island.
 Today you depart from the Galápagos Islands and return to Quito.